ConduitIO/conduit/docs/design-documents/20230228-connector-lifecycle-methods.md

     configuration that we would need to pass to `Configure` is empty which _probably_ makes it invalid.
 This needs to be called out explicitly in the SDK documentation.
+- **It's expected that, if connections are needed, that they are opened in the connector's `Open` method.
+Any setup will depend on something like that, so it looks like we should call lifecycle methods after `Open`?**
+  - Not really.
+The lifecycle method should open its own connection if it needs one and close it afterward.
+The reasoning is that the purpose of the lifecycle method is to initialize something _before_ the connector starts (e.g. creates the logical replication slot), so when `Open` is called things are already in place and usable.
+If we call the lifecycle methods after `Open`, we would see a different state in `Open` on the first run of the pipeline (e.g. first time there's no logical replication slot, while the second time we run the pipeline it's there).

 ### Recommendation